ertrinhh/CPNT260-a1/README.md

 ## Assignment 1

-Assignment one is on home page index.html
+Assignment one is on home page index.html, simple landing page that connects to second page - about me

 I started on assignment two, by adding a page to my "about me" section

+- about me section should have cards about owners, and also more information on congee

 ## Honorable Mentions